 Applications may be submitted by businesses, utilities, non-governmental organisations, academic institutions or other entities, either individually or in consortia, to deliver their initiatives in partnership with the Department of Foreign Affairs and Trade.
 Applicant organisations can originate from any country but must be eligible to operate in their proposal country.
 At least one private sector partner needs to be included in the partnership.

-The application deadline for submission of concept notes is 23 October 2023.
-For more information and to apply, visit: https://thebpp.com.au/call-for-partnerships/bpp-call-for-off-grid-renewable-energy-partnerships-in-the-pacific-and-timor-leste/.
+The submission of concept notes closed on 23 October 2023.
+For more information visit: https://thebpp.com.au/call-for-partnerships/bpp-call-for-off-grid-renewable-energy-partnerships-in-the-pacific-and-timor-leste/.
 For additional information, please contact firstname.lastname@example.org